sparkyb/pype/readme.txt

             lines.selectedlines = newlines

-Presumably one would want to include error handling in your nontrivial macros, but they shouldn't be terribly difficult.
+Presumably one would want to include error handling in your nontrivial macros, but that shouldn't be terribly difficult.

 Using macros as code snippets